 Only cozy gifts are allowed — ones that will bring your family closer together.

 Gifts that have a touch of Scandinavian practicality — that are meant to build an experience to be shared — so that small things become more than small things.
 They become a mysigt afternoon spent with your kids.

 And what could be cozier than books and chocolates?
-I decided that my and husband and I wouldn’t be the only ones to enjoy Jolabokaflod this year.
-I’ve adapted this idea for kids and instead of a Christmas Eve gift (and staying up late!), I thought it would be a wonderful theme for stocking gifts or even a small set of gifts!
+I decided that my husband and I wouldn’t be the only ones to enjoy Jolabokaflod this year.
+I’ve adapted this idea for kids, and instead of a Christmas Eve gift (and staying up late!), I thought it would be a wonderful theme for stocking gifts or even a small set of gifts!

-Hygge and Meaningful Stocking Stuffers for Kids: Books, Chocolate, and Cozy Toegtherness
+Hygge and Meaningful Stocking Stuffers for Kids: Books, Chocolate, and Cozy Togetherness

 “Sometimes the smallest things take up the most room in your heart.” – Winnie-the-Pooh